fnalways/terminus-docs/docs/manual/tutorials/install-olares-multi-node.md

 export JUICEFS = 1 \
 && curl -sSfL https://olares.sh | bash -
 ```
-This installation configures a built-in MinIO instance as backend storage.
-The remaining installation process is identical to a single-node installation and will prompt you to enter the domain name, and provide username of your Olares ID.
+This command installs Olares with a built-in MinIO instance as the backend storage.
+The installation process is identical to a single-node one and will prompt you to enter the domain name, and provide username of your Olares ID.

 :::tip Custom storage
 If you already have your own MinIO cluster or an S3 (or S3-compatible) bucket, you can configure Olares to use it instead of the built-in MinIO instance.